TeachBooks/mirror_mude_book/book/optimization/project.md

 Summary meta-heurstic approach
 ```

-### PyMOO
+## PyMOO

 PyMOO is a Python library that provides a comprehensive and easy-to-use framework for multi-objective optimization (MOO).
-For this case, we are going to deal with only one objective; nevertheless, this is an useful tool if you have more objectives.
+For this case, we are going to deal with only one objective; nevertheless, this is a useful tool if you have more objectives.
 In addition, PyMOO easily allows us to define our optimization problem by specifying the objectives, constraints, and decision variables.

 ## Implementation in Python
 The implementation in Python is shown in the notebooks for [MILP](./Project_MILP.ipynb) and [GA](./Project_GA.ipynb).
 The full notebooks including source data are provided [here](https://surfdrive.surf.nl/files/index.php/s/8DNGkJs54KzEnLB)